Year 6: Class 14 and Class 15

 BEWARE THE JABBERWOCK

-At the beginning of the year, Year 6 children had fun playing with language and learning their Book for Life poem off by heart.
+At the beginning of the Autumn Term, Year 6 children had fun playing with language and learning their Book for Life poem off by heart.

 Have a go at learning it together!